Tarekj27/JarvisDbot/README.md

 # JarvisDbot
-Jravis is a dicord bot made by discord.js by me that will act as my personal assistant
+Jarvis is a dicord bot made by discord.js by me that will act as my personal assistant